ZJHuabc/gnss-in-cryosphere/_pages/updates.md

 ---
 **March**

-Presented at CYGNSS Science Team Meeting to share some preliminary results about GNSS-R applications.
+Mar 9, presented at CYGNSS Science Team Meeting to share some preliminary results about GNSS-R applications.

 2022